KwonZhu/FullstackLearning/BackEndLearning/SQLSyntax/SyntaxLearning.md

 ORDER BY COUNT(CustomerID) DESC;
 ```

-# SELECT INTO copies data from one table into a new table
+# CREATE TABLE ...
+AS SELECT copies data from one table into a new table

 ```
+CREATE TABLE newtable AS
 SELECT column1, column2, column3, ...
-INTO newtable
 FROM oldtable
 WHERE condition;
 ```